-- 1) have been kept in a FMD free country or zone where vaccination is not practised or FMD free compartment, or which have been imported in accordance with Article 8.8.10., Article 8.8.11. or Article 8.8.12.; - have been slaughtered in an approved slaughterhouse/abattoir and have been subjected to ante- and post-mortem inspections with favourable results.
+- have been kept in a country, zone or compartment free from FMD where vaccination is not practised or have been imported in accordance with Article 8.8.13., Article 8.8.14., Article 8.8.15. or Article 8.8.16.; - 2) have been slaughtered in an approved slaughterhouse/abattoir and have been subjected to ante- and post-mortem inspections with favourable results.

-Recommendations for importation from FMD free countries or zones where vaccination is practised
+Recommendations for importation of fresh meat and meat products of susceptible animals from countries, zones or compartments free from FMD where vaccination is practised